magnetikonline/php-google-spreadsheet-api/README.md

 $spreadsheetAPI = new GoogleSpreadsheet\API($OAuth2GoogleAPI);

 // fetch first 20 rows from third column (C) to the end of the sheet
-// if no $cellRange is passed, all cells for a spreadsheet will be returned
+// if $cellRange is not passed then *all* cells for the spreadsheet will be returned
 $cellRange = [
 	'columnStart' => 3
 	'rowStart' => 1